Information about Counseling Services

 Sage offers evidence-based therapies for individuals diagnosed with chronic and severe mental illness including Illness Management and Recovery (IMR), Social Skills Training (SST), Cognitive Behavioral Therapy for Psychosis (CBT for Psychosis), and family psychoeducation.
 To address the whole person, additional topics that may be of interest to this population include health promotion, financial education, smoking cessation, and employment readiness skill development.
 Groups can be created to meet the individualized needs of your consumers.

 Sage offers therapies specific for members of marginalized groups such as individuals from diverse racial and ethnic backgrounds, women, sexual and gender minorities, and differently-abled individuals.
-I have expertise in multicultural counseling and can provide individual and group counseling that targets issues related to identity-related stress and discrimination.
+We have expertise in multicultural counseling and can provide individual and group counseling that targets issues related to identity-related stress and discrimination.

 What are the fees?